 Similar to a round boulder that has been pushed up to the top of a hill, these energetic bonds represent potential energy.
 Energy that is stored in a resting, waiting state.
 An apple hanging from a tree is releasing no energy.
 There is no transference of energy aside from the gain of energy as the apple grows.

-But once the apple makes it into our body, our digestive and enzymatic pathways are specially formulated to break these energetic bonds, to liberate the energy in our food, and to give the proverbial boulder a “push”.
+But once the apple makes it into our body, our digestive and enzymatic pathways are specially formulated to break these energetic bonds.
+To liberate the energy in our food and give the proverbial boulder a “push.”
 The boulder dissipates its energy as heat, destruction and noise as it tumbles down the hill.
 Our metabolic systems are more controlled and refined, using the energy to heat our bodies, and power our muscles, heart and minds.

-We can leave this discussion for another posting, because there is not a conclusive consensus on what entails the ideal human diet.
+We can leave this discussion for another post, because there is not a conclusive consensus on what makes up the ideal human diet.
 It may be that our individual genetics are wired for certain subtle discrepancies in diet, influenced by millennia of bathing a related set of genes in a particular region, landscape, culture and environment.
-But there is little debate amongst medical professionals that the human body was not intended to run, at least not long or well, on Ding-Dongs, Hershey’s bars and Coca-Cola.
+But there is little debate among medical professionals that the human body was not intended to run well on Ding-Dongs, Hershey’s bars and Coca-Cola.

-It is also important to recall that as humans, we cannot escape this natural process, regardless of how hard we try.
-For at the time of our death, the molecular energy maintained in our cells becomes a part of this transference.
-As we return to the Earth, ashes to ashes and dust to dust, we too return our stored energy to the biological systems that will use it, transferring our energy to the bacteria in the soil, and roots of the trees growing overhead.
+It is also important to recall that as humans, we cannot escape this natural process.
+At the time of our death, the molecular energy maintained in our cells becomes a part of this transference.
+As we return to the Earth, ashes to ashes and dust to dust, we too return our stored energy to the biological systems that will use it.
+Transferring our energy to the bacteria in the soil and roots of the trees growing overhead.

 Dr. Scott Resnick